Ask questions about this school. Answers use aggregated data and are subject to error.

 Know yourself and your own motivations before you do too much studying about ethics, health care etc. I didn't get asked any real ethics scenarios, nor current events.

-Applicants generally found the interview experience positive and less stressful than expected, with interviewers being friendly and aiming to keep them relaxed.
-Some common feedback includes the desire to have more time to think before speaking, feeling nervous initially but gradually becoming more relaxed, and finding the interview process to be more like a conversation rather than a formal interrogation.
+Applicants generally found the interview experience positive, with interviewers described as friendly and trying to keep candidates relaxed.
+Some mentioned feeling nervous initially but gradually becoming more comfortable during the interview process.

 An over-all positive experience.
 I do wish I had taken more time to think about each question before speaking though.
 Perhaps my answers were not articulated as well as they could have been.